Electrolux Magic Mill DLX Mixer

 The Electrolux Magic Mill DLX mixer at first glance is an odd looking mixer compared to others on the market.
 It has a large stainless steel bowl, an arm that swings over the top of it with a large round roller and scraper attached.

-In fact the Magic Mill DLX doesn’t work like any other mixer on the market.
-And, in fact it is this difference that has made the Magic Mill DLX the best mixer I have ever had the privilege to use and I have used quite a few including the Bosh, Dimension 2000, Kitchen Aid, Kenwood and others.
+In fact the Electrolux Magic Mill DLX doesn’t work like any other mixer on the market.
+And, in fact it is this difference that has made the Electrolux Magic Mill DLX the best mixer I have ever had the privilege to use and I have used quite a few including the Bosh, Dimension 2000, Kitchen Aid, Kenwood mixers and others.

 5-Steps to Perfect Bread Dough